Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_getele.rst

 UniTensor with symmetries
 *****************************

-When the UniTensor is in the block structure, then one need to be careful about accessing elements, since the elements you are accessing may not be valid under the symmetry.
+When a UniTensor has block structure, not all possible elements correspond to a valid block.
+Invalid elements do not fulfill the symmetries.
+Therefore, these invalid elements should not be accessed.

-In such case, one can still use *at* as it is, but the proxy provides a way to help you check it!
+In such cases, one can still use *at* and receive a proxy.
+The proxy can be used to check if the element is valid.

 Let's consider the following example: